About The Therapist

 Do I need to leave a tip?

 Although it is appreciated, it is never required.
-Most clients commonly tip anywhere from 10 to 20% of the pre-discounted rate; however, tipping is at the client’s discretion.
+Most clients commonly tip anywhere from 20 to 30% of any pre-discounted rate; however, tipping is at the client’s discretion.

 Do I need to shower after a massage visit?